Teesside Archaeological Society

-love the rich, distinctive heritage of north-east England
+Uncover the hidden heritage of North East England

 what I’m doing

-In March 2012 I volunteered to manage e-news for the Teesside Archaeological Society (TAS), now elected Committee member in January 2013.
-This means deploying up-to-date e-communications technology (mailchimp.com) to improve visibility of the society and provide cost-effective, interactive communications paths between members, the committee and regional stakeholders:
+In March 2012 I volunteered to manage e-news for the Teesside Archaeological Society (TAS) and was then elected to the Committee in January 2013 and subsequently became Chairman in October (for 2013-14).
+My eCommunications role means deploying up-to-date e-communications technology (Mailchimp.com) and social media (Facebook) to improve visibility of the society and provide cost-effective, interactive communications paths between members, the committee and regional stakeholders:

 - Regular newsletters and community-engagement opportunities including lecture programmes, fieldwork opportunities and local news